hail2u/node-csswring/README.md

 -------------

 CSSWring doesn't remove only white spaces or comments, but also remove an unnecessary parts of CSS.
-See minification details in [our GitHub Wiki][7].
+See minification details in [out GitHub Wiki].

 LICENSE